 Hanging baskets are pretty, but they dry out easily, stressing the plants living in them.
 There are three good tricks for keeping a hanging basket watered.
 One is lining the basket with plastic.
 Either pot liners or a grocery bag would work.
 Be sure to poke drainage holes in the bottom of the liner.
 Lining the pot helps retain moisture by keeping the soil from drying out quickly.

-Mulch, another way of preventing water evaporation in a hanging basket.
+Using mulch is another way of preventing water evaporation in a hanging basket.
 It's a good idea for any potted plant.
 In fact, it's a must for potted plants.
 Sometimes soil will flush out the bottom over time, leaving the roots exposed.
 Mulch helps to protect the top soil and holds in moisture.

 If you have a hanging basket in full to partial sun, you can also try ice cubes.
 Put a few ice cubes on top of the soil and walk away.
 The ice slowly melts, giving the plant a nice cool drink, and it doesn't run over or spill out the sides.
 It's a good way to save time and water.